alberto-rota/muVES/README.md

 Software requirements
 -------------------------------------------------------
 µVES has been tested on Matlab2020a.
-Matlab2019a or further version required.
+Matlab2020a or further version required, with *Image Processing Toolbox*, *Curve Fitting Toolbox*, *Computer Vision Toolbox* and *Image Processing Toolbox*

 -------------------------------------------------------
 Setting parameters